rahmansalawu/ytbiznews/README.md

 2. Navigate to YouTube's business news feed
 3. Scroll through the page to load more content
 4. Extract video information
+5. Remove any duplicate entries automatically
-5. Save the results to `youtube_news_videos.csv` in the project directory
+6. Save the cleaned results to `youtube_news_videos.csv` in the project directory

 ## Configuration